Julien-R44/bentocache-docs/content/docs/introduction.md

+---
+summary: Bentocache is a robust multi-tier caching library for Node.js applications
+---

 # Introduction

-Bentocache is a robust multi-tier caching solution for Node.js applications
+Bentocache is a robust multi-tier caching library for Node.js applications

 - 🗄️ Multi-tier caching
 - 🔄 Synchronization of local cache via Bus
 - 🚀 Many drivers (Redis, Upstash, In-memory, Postgres, Sqlite and others)
-- 🛡️ Graceful Retain and timeouts.
+- 🛡️ Grace period and timeouts.
 Serve stale data when the store is dead or slow
 - 🔄 Early refresh.
 Refresh cached value before needing to serve it
 - 🗂️ Namespaces.
 Group your keys by categories.
 - 🛑 Cache stamped protection.
 - 🏷️ Named caches
-- 📖 Well documented + JSDoc annotations everywhere.
+- 📖 Well documented + handy JSDoc annotations
 - 📊 Events.
 Useful for monitoring and metrics
 - 🧩 Easily extendable with your own driver

 ## Why Bentocache ?

-There are already caching libraries for Node: `keyv`, `cache-manager`, or `unstorage`.
+There are already caching libraries for Node: [`keyv`](https://keyv.org/), [`cache-manager`](https://github.com/node-cache-manager/node-cache-manager#readme), or [`unstorage`](https://unstorage.unjs.io/).
 However, I think that we could rather consider these libraries as bridges that allow different stores to be used via a unified API, rather than true caching solutions as such.

 Not to knock them, on the contrary, they have their use cases and cool.
-Some are even "marketed" as such and are still very handy.
-But yeah, they serve a different purpose.
+Some are even "marketed" as such and are still very handy for simple caching system.

-Bentocache, on the other hand, is a **true caching solution for web applications**.
-We indeed have this notion of unified access to differents drivers, but in addition to that, we have a ton of features that will allow you to do serious and robust caching.
+Bentocache, on the other hand, is a **full-featured caching library**.
+We indeed have this notion of unified access to differents drivers, but in addition to that, we have a ton of features that will allow you to do robust caching.

-If we start from this principle, then I believe there is simply no serious alternative to Bentocache in the JavaScript ecosystem.
-Which is regrettable, because in all other languages there are robust caching libraries.
+With that in mind, then I believe there is no serious alternative to Bentocache in the JavaScript ecosystem.
+Which is regrettable, because all other languages have powerful solutions.
 This is why Bentocache was created.

 ## Quick presentation